 The District's only source of funding is a grower special assessment on commercial citrus acreage planted within its boundaries.
 This funding is augmented by interest earned on its funds on deposit in its Tulare County Treasury fund.
 The District's primary activity is the support of the Citrus Pest Detection Program (CPDP) operated by the Central California Tristeza Eradication Agency (CCTEA), as a participant in the joint powers authority that forms the Agency.
-Under the CPDP's current Effective Plan, adopted during the 2017-2018 fiscal year on the recommendation of the Technical Advisory Committee, emphasis has transferred from CTV to HLB in a multi-pest program utilizing a high-risk survey model, while including an appropriate amount of CTV sampling in order to retain suppressive quarantine status and to protect the Lindcove Research and Extension Center.
+Under the CPDP's current Effective Plan, adopted during the 2017-2018 fiscal year on the recommendation of the Technical Advisory Committee, emphasis has transferred from CTV to HLB in a multi-pest program utilizing a high-risk survey model, while including an appropriate amount of CTV sampling in order to retain suppressive quarantine status.

-In adopting the 2021-2022 budget, the Board elected to maintain the assessment rate at \$11.42 per 100-tree acre, the same as that in place for 2020-2021.
-Overall, the District adopted a budget of expenditures for 2021-2022 amounting to \$501,891, which is a 7.6 percent increase from the budgeted expenditures for 2020-2021.
+In adopting the 2022-2023 budget, the Board elected to maintain the assessment rate at \$11.42 per 100-tree acre, the same as that in place for 2021-2022.
+Overall, the District adopted a budget of expenditures for 2022-2023 amounting to \$513,014, which is a 2.2 percent increase from the budgeted expenditures for 2021-2022.
 This reflects increased allocations to Contribution to CCTEA Operations, Clerical Expense/Grower Relations, and Legal, Accounting, Insurance.

-The District has no plans for asset acquisitions during fiscal year 2021-2022.
+The District has no plans for asset acquisitions during fiscal year 2022-2023.

-The 2021-2022 budget was formally adopted June 3, 2021.
+The 2022-2023 budget was formally adopted June 6, 2022.